stanlee321/bluetooth-rpi-beacon/README.md

 ## TODOS
 * Log rssi signal strength in the sqlite db.
 * Refactor important functions in the code.
-* Implement a timeseries plot in html and javascript.
+* Implement a timeseries plot in html and javascript, for real-time movement display in the browser.
 * Implement algorithm for classify movement/no-movement from data
 * Log this classification in other sqlite db.